olivewong/dotfiles/README.md

 ### Make fonts and theme pretty
 (not needed for `skinnyvimrc`)
 1. Set Nord in iterm theme (install [here](https://github.com/arcticicestudio/nord-terminal-app) for Terminal)
-2. Download Inconsolata Nerd Font and set as terminal font
+2. Download Inconsolata Nerd Font and set as terminal font for nice ligatures and icons

-## Cool features in this vimrc
+## Vim commands
 ### Search
 - [Ctrl+P](https://github.com/ctrlpvim/ctrlp.vim): Search for file name
 - `<space>l`: Search for file name in same directory as this file